sajalbiswas1/course-registration/README.md

-# Add at least Projects features
+# Add at least Projects features.

 - Props: Props play a fundamental role in React as they facilitate the transfer of data from a parent component to its child components.
 They offer a means of customizing and configuring components, resulting in the dynamic rendering of data and behavior within a React application.